 Welcome to our New Nonprofit Academy!

 We’re excited to announce that we’ve re-branded our education events and have created our own Nonprofit Academy!
 Every year we’ll kick off the year’s education events with our Nonprofit Academy: Starting Point – a half-day of learning and networking for nonprofits.
-We invite you to register now for Starting Point on January 30, 2020.
+Our inagural Starting Point was held on January 30, 2020.

 Starting Point Schedule:

 7:30-9 a.m. — Continental breakfast and networking

 Noon- 1:30 p.m. — Luncheon and keynote speaker Milton Little, CEO of United Way of Greater Atlanta

 Milton Little became the first African-American president of United Way of Greater Atlanta, the second-largest in the national system, in July 2007.
 Altogether, Little has helped raise more than a billion dollars for local community needs and priorities.
 Before joining United Way, he served as chief operating officer and interim president and CEO of the National Urban League.

 Description: How to get appointments & what to do on your appointments

 Whether you are prospecting, soliciting, or stewarding individuals, couples, foundations, or corporations, you first must get an appointment and complete it.
 You’ll learn how to increase your success rate at getting appointments and how to exit the appointments with more of your mission accomplished.

 Session 2: Moving Up To Major & Planned Gift Fundraising